 As an Amazon Associate, I earn from qualifying purchases, and this post contains affiliate links to products I love ♥ See my full disclaimer here!

-When she would up fry up some cornbread in the skillet, she would just add a scoop of grease to the skillet & fry it up.
-And I am telling you, that she made the best-fried cornbread ever and I remember when I was a little girl, she was always cooking up some southern meal and I guess being born & raised in the south, that’s what you are accustomed to.
+I remember when I was a little girl; she was always cooking up some Southern meal.
+And I guess being born & raised in the south, that’s what you are accustomed to.
 But I sure do miss her cooking so much!

 ” I remember my mama would just keep it in a container on the stove with a lid until one time she discovered it had gone bad, so then she started keeping in the fridge.
 But, she said that Mema and the old people back then never refrigerated it, just kept it in the coolest place in the kitchen, because they didn’t all have big fridges “

 How long can you store bacon grease?

 Bacon grease can be stored in the refrigerator for up to several months.
 The exact shelf life will depend on how well the grease was strained and how it was stored.
 Keeping the bacon grease in an airtight container with a tight-fitting lid is essential to prevent oxidation and contamination.
 It should be discarded if the grease develops an unpleasant odor.
 Or if the flavor or shows any signs of spoilage, such as mold.

 There is always a question about the Health & Nutrition of saving bacon grease.

 To reduce the risk of rancidity, it is recommended to use bacon grease within three to six months of storage.
 Before using it in your cooking, give it a sniff if you are not sure how long it’s been stored.
 If the bacon grease smells off or like rancid fat, it’s best to discard it and start fresh with a new batch.